BryanHarrisScripts/BryanHarrisScripts.github.io/README.md

 ## OpenStory: Elevating Scriptwriting in the Digital Age

-OpenStorytelling.com is a unique platform revolutionizing scriptwriting by integrating smart technology.
+openstorystudio.com is a unique platform revolutionizing scriptwriting by integrating smart technology.
 It simplifies the process, turning scripts into visual scenes and enabling collaborative storytelling.
 With a focus on AI, the platform enhances scripts and opens new digital revenue opportunities for writers.
-It's not just a concept but a working prototype, giving unseen scripts a chance to become visual, valuable digital assets.
-OpenStorytelling embodies the future of scriptwriting, where every story and voice finds its screen and audience.
+It's not just a concept but a working prototype, giving unseen scripts a chance to become visual, valuable digital assets. openstorystudio embodies the future of scriptwriting, where every story and voice finds its screen and audience.

 ## Future Vision for OpenStory